Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 Action: Drop
 Enable: Yes</pre>

-These rules works as a catch-all, and must be set as the last in the rule-matching order, wheter it's applied at node level or VM level.
+These rules works as a catch-all, and must be set as the last in the rule-matching order.
 It might be worth considering wheter to use *drop* or *reject*.
-Reject usually gives instant feedback (connection refused instead of timeout) and is more convinient for a lab environment.
+Reject usually gives instant feedback (connection refused instead of timeout) and is more convenient for a lab environment.
 Drop, however, is less prone to leak information.

 #### 3.4.7 **Set up Firewall**<br>